-Here’s another helpful article concerning digital invasion to read:
+Here are two helpful articles concerning digital invasion to read:

 As the Bible says, “There is a time for everything under heaven.”
 That includes being occupied on our digital devices when they invade the time we should be spending with our spouse.
 Our spouse should get more of our focused attention than our devices.
 We need to know when it is best to TURN OFF (our digital devices), and TUNE IN to our spouse.
 Give him or her more than just left over time.
 Invest more in that, which truly matters (or should matter)… your marriage.

 May God help you to be wise in your technology use!

 Cindy and Steve Wright